segleston/segleston/README.md

 Hello!
 I'm Sarah 😄 (She/Her)

-👋 Welcome to my personal GitHub repository, please see my [portfolio](https://segleston.github.io/portfolio-react/)!
+👋 Welcome to my personal GitHub repository, please see my [portfolio](https://egleston.dev/)!

 🦴 I'm passionate about learning new skills, I was previously an Emergency and Critical Care Veterinary Nurse prior to moving into an operations role within the pet insurance industry.

 🤓 My passion for learning new technologies motivated me to transition into the tech industry in 2023 with a move into RPA as a Robotic Process Automation Developer.
 This transition not only allowed me to leverage my problem-solving skills in a new domain but also ignited an interest in software development.

 🖥️ Fuelled by my new found interest and eager to expand my skill set, I recently completed a certificate in Front End Web Development with EdX, achieving a final score of 100%.
-Currently, I'm undertaking online courses to further enhance my front-end development skills and pave the way towards my goal of becoming a full-stack developer.
+Currently, I'm undertaking a secondment as a Systems Analyst Programmer and continuing with online courses to further enhance my front-end development skills and pave the way towards my goal of becoming a full-stack developer.

 🌳 Get in touch